xvitaly/srcrepair/tfiles/readme_en.txt

 Before using, please, read official Wiki: http://code.google.com/p/srcrepair/wiki/MainPage_en (hosted on Google Code).

 You can join official SRC Repair group at Steam Community: http://steamcommunity.com/groups/srcrepair.
-You will get info about fresh updates as soon as they go public.
+You will get info about fresh updates as soon as they released.

-Before using it is strongly recommended to manually make backup of Steam folder and Steam registry keys.(with the help of tool on "Backups" tab).
+Before using it is strongly recommended to manually make backup of Steam folder and Steam registry keys (with the help of tool on "Backups" tab).

 Thanks to:
  * Ctrl+C – daily testing, configs' description;